westonphillips/WP-polaris-github-lab-java/README.md

 # CTF (Optional)

-Once you successfully run the scan, in the security tab from GitHub you will see a "Use of Hard-coded Credentials" finding.
+Once you successfully run the scan, in the security > code-scanning tab from GitHub you will see a "Use of Hard-coded Credentials" finding.
 Locate the secret, and decrypt it.
 Add this to the first labs decrypted secret.